 Enniscrone

-Found on the Sligo-Mayo border and part of the Wild Atlantic Way, Enniscrone offers a great starting place for exploring what both counties have to offer.
-On a sunny day the beach is breath-taking and you won’t want to be anywhere else.
+Found on the Sligo-Mayo border and part of the Wild Atlantic Way, Enniscrone offers a great starting place for exploring what both counties provide.
+On a sunny day, the beach is breathtaking, and you won’t want to be elsewhere.

 Surf at Strandhill

 Ireland is one of the most underrated surfing nations on the planet.
-The cold air and water temperatures mean that people often overlook the island’s surfing potential.
-In reality the west of Ireland’s coastline is full of idyllic waves.
-We wouldn’t recommend surfing without any experience though so why not take a few surf lessons in Strandhill during your holiday.
+The cold air and water temperatures mean people often overlook the island’s surfing potential.
+In reality, the west of Ireland’s coastline is full of idyllic waves.
+We wouldn’t recommend surfing without experience, so why not take a few surf lessons in Strandhill during your holiday?

 From Enniscrone, you can enjoy a day trip to the Ceide Fields, a UNESCO world heritage site.
-There’s plenty of events ongoing during the summer to ensure that your mornings and evenings will be packed with plenty of fun.
+During the summer, there are plenty of events ongoing to ensure that your mornings and evenings will be packed with fun.

 Caves of Keesh

 The caves of Keesh are a great hike with a rewarding view from the summit.
-It is one of the most popular locations to take incredible and unique photos in the West of Ireland.
-The area has a rich mythological history and there is even a cairn tomb on the hill.
+It is one of the most popular locations in the West of Ireland for taking incredible and unique photos.
+The area has a rich mythological history, and there is even a cairn tomb on the hill.

-There are 16 chambers inside the cave and some of them actually connect.
+There are 16 chambers inside the cave, and some of them are connected.
 The hill is part of the Bricklieve mountains.
-The cave opens to show an amazing view of the surrounding areas.
+The cave opens to show a fantastic view of the surrounding areas.

-Guided tours are available, and as the trail can be slippery during rainy days good hiking footwear is recommended.
+Guided tours are available, and good hiking footwear is recommended, as the trail can be slippery during rainy days.

 Lissadell House

 One of the most beautiful and historic houses in Ireland is found in Sligo in the West of Ireland.
-Lissadell House once belonged to the Gore-booth family whose daughter was actually Countess Markievicz, a famous Irish woman known for her role in the struggle for Irish independence.
+Lissadell House once belonged to the Gore-booth family, whose daughter was Countess Markievicz, a famous Irish woman known for her role in the struggle for Irish independence.

-The countess used her wealth and privilege to fight for equality, and was actually the first women to be elected to Westminster Parliament in London (although she refused to take her seat) as well as the first woman to be elected and serve in Dáil Eireann in Ireland.
-One of the founding members of the Irish political party Fianna Fáil, Countess Markievicz is considered one of the most famous and influential Irish women in history.
+The countess used her wealth and privilege to fight for equality.
+She was actually the first woman to be elected to Westminster Parliament in London (although she refused to take her seat) and the first woman to be elected and serve in Dáil Eireann in Ireland.
+One of the founding members of the Irish political party Fianna Fáil, Countess Markievicz is considered one of history’s most famous and influential Irish women.

-Not the only successful sibling in her family, the countesses sister Eva was a renowned poet and suffragette, while her brother Joslynn created the beautiful gardens that surround Lissadell House.
+Not the only successful sibling in her family, the countess’s sister Eva was a renowned poet and suffragette, while her brother Joslynn created the beautiful gardens surrounding Lissadell House.

-If thats not enough to draw you to the house, other historical figures such as W.B.
-Yeats the famous poet, and his painter brother Jack stayed at the house and were inspired by it.
+If that’s not enough to draw you to the house, other historical figures, such as W.B.
+Yeats, the famous poet, and his painter brother Jack, stayed there and were inspired by it.

-The Walsh family now own the house and have restored the site to its original beauty.
-Exhibitions about the famous faces that lived in and visited the house, tours of the Alpine gardens and even a tea room serving delicious baked goods will keep you occupied during your visit.
+The Walsh family now owns the house and has restored it to its original beauty.
+Exhibitions about the famous faces who lived in and visited the house, tours of the Alpine gardens, and even a tea room serving delicious baked goods will keep you occupied during your visit.

 Clare – The Banner County in the South West of Ireland

-Moving on from the counties of Connacht to the south west of Ireland and into the province of Munster, we have Co.
+Moving from the counties of Connacht to the southwest of Ireland and into the province of Munster, we have Co.
 Clare.

 Lahinch